sschwarzer/ftputil/website/documentation.md

     filesystems.
 Keep in mind that most, *but not all*, arguments of `FTPHost` methods refer to remote directories or files.
 For example, in [FTPHost.upload](#uploading-and-downloading-files), the first
-    argument is a local path and the second a remote path.
+    argument is a local path and the second argument a remote path.
     Both of these should use their respective path separators.

 #### Remote file system navigation